 The hotel lobby calls our room at 5 am and reminds us that we must leave for the airport immediately.
 Madhav and Ngima are already waiting in the lobby.
 Rahul and I hurry down to the lobby, and we leave the hotel at 5:15 am.
 We experience no delay on the way as the traffic is very light.
 We reach the airport in about twenty minutes.

-As we hurry to check in, Madhav adorns us with marigold garlands, something he intended to — but could not — do yesterday while receiving us at the airport.
-The airline company does not allow us to carry the garland on the airplane.
+As we hurry to check in, Madhav adorns us with marigold garlands, something he had intended to — but could not — do yesterday while receiving us at the airport.
+The airline company does not allow us to carry the garland on the airplane, however.

 The airport is chaotic as a number of morning flights are taking off to various destinations.
 Travelers prefer early morning flights because the mountain weather is relatively calm in the morning and could unexpectedly turn bad later in the day, causing flight cancellations.
 Madhav has booked us the first flight to Lukla.